You have no items in your shopping cart.

 - Once cured, you can cut or take apart the container the silicone was poured into.
 If you used a plastic cup, you could cut it down the side.
 If you used a wood box, the screws could be removed to release.

-- The plug should pull away from the silicone easily.
+- The master should pull away from the silicone easily.
 If cut nicely the mold should go back together nicely.

-- The mold is now ready to be used to replicate the original plug.
+- The mold is now ready to be used to replicate the original master.

 Viscosity (cPs): 35,000 / 100